alexgu66/Traffic-Sign-Classifier/readme.md

 As last step, I normalized the image data because it will generate a balanced input and prevent overfitting.

 I also generated additional data because the distribution of the training labels is not even.
 For those occurence < median labels, I rotated the train/validation image with a random angle and append to the train/validation data set, which brought ~6000 new images.
 This rotation idea is from the original LeNet paper by LeCun.
-Total ??

 I saved the normalized data to binary to save future normalizing time by loading them directly instead of preprocess the original dataset again.